Generalized Label Enhancement with Sample Correlations: Analysis and Discussion

+In a big picture, LESC, and gLESC achieve more promising recovery performance on all datasets, which can be observed in Table~\ref{Recovery_Results_Cheb_Canber} and Fig.~\ref{CD_diagram} obviously.
+The main difference between the proposed methods and these approaches is that the global topological structure is investigated in the proposed LESC and gLESC, while the local structure is used in LP, ML and GLLE.
+Here we emphatically analysis experimental results of GLLE, LESC and gLESC, since recovery results of GLLE are better than LP and ML on the whole.
+Here are some statistics.
+On the SJAFFE dataset, compared to the results achieved by GLLE, the results of LESC indicate an increase of $0.015$ and $0.033$, and the results og gLESC attain an increase of $0.017$ and $0.037$ in metrics of Consine and Intersec.

+Furthermore, we also discuss results of experiments with a ten-fold cross validation and T-test are discussed to show that the improvements achieved by LESC and gLESC are indeed statistically significant.
+As shown in Table~\ref{CVCV}, we can see that LESC and gLESC outperform GLLE as well.
+The reason is that the intrinsic global sample correlations can be employed in LESC and gLESC for the recovery of label distribution, while local graph information is used in GLLE.
+Results of T-test are also provided in Table~\ref{T_testT_test}, and we set significance level to 0.05.
+In comparison between GLLE and LESC, statistically significant differences can be obtained in most cases.
+For example, on the Movie dataset, statistically significant improvements can be observed clearly on all evaluation measures (Cheb: p=0.0179; Canber: p=0.0023; Clark: p=0.0083; KL: p=0.0062; Cosine: p=0.0044; Intersec: p=0.0008).
+A similar observation can be achieved in comparison between GLLE and gLESC.

-{\bf{Are sample correlations obtained by the low-rank representation suitable for LE?}} As can be observed from Table~\ref{Recovery_Results_Cheb_Canber} and Fig.~\ref{CD_diagram}, we can conclude that LESC and gLESC, which leverage the low-rank representation to attain global sample correlations for LE, outperform GLLE, which use the distance-based similarity to get label recovery, by a large margin.
-Consequently, it is clear that sample correlations obtained by the low-rank representation are suitable for LE.
+{\bf{Are sample correlations obtained by the low-rank representation suitable for LE?}} As analyzed and discussed before, we can conclude that LESC and gLESC, which leverage the low-rank representation to attain global sample correlations for LE, outperform GLLE, which use the distance-based similarity to achieve label recovery, by a large margin.
+Consequently, the sample correlations obtained by the low-rank representation are suitable for LE.